Mariners Sunday mailbag: Should Mitch Haniger shut it down for the rest of the season?

 So getting back on the field could provide benefits for both Haniger and the Mariners.

 Why do you get to choose the time component and say that enough time has elapsed to offer a legitimate grade?
 There are certain aspects that are still left to be determined.

-Is Mitch Haniger’s breakout 2018 season an outlier for a player that has battled a freak injury or two?
+- Is Mitch Haniger’s breakout 2018 season an outlier for a player that has battled a freak injury or two?

-Is Ketel Marte’s monstrous explosion of power in 2019 due to the 25 pounds of muscle that he put on this offseason or the fact that everyone is hitting homers this season?
+- Is Ketel Marte’s monstrous explosion of power in 2019 due to the 25 pounds of muscle that he put on this offseason or the fact that everyone is hitting homers this season?
 Will he able to replicate this season’s success next season?

-Taijuan Walker has yet to pitch in a game for the Diamondbacks since undergoing Tommy John surgery on April 24, 2018.
+- Taijuan Walker has yet to pitch in a game for the Diamondbacks since undergoing Tommy John surgery on April 24, 2018.
 When will he come back and will he be the same pitcher when he returns?

-Jean Segura essentially netted the Mariners shortstop J.P.
+- Jean Segura essentially netted the Mariners shortstop J.P.
 Crawford and pitchers Juan Then and Isaiah Williamson since his departure.
 Do they factor in the grade of the trade?

 This is the kind of bartering/debating I did with my college professors to let me graduate from journalism school.